vmohan7/Arimaa/README.md

 Feature Vector Mapping:
 This is in order of David Wu's features.
+It shows which features correspond to which bits of the feature vector (i.e. BitSet).

 | Feature | Range of Bits |
 | ------ |:---:|